Suzanna Shahbazian: Senior

 In 2022, she took part in the Pan American Championships in Rio de Janeiro, where she won silver with hoop and bronze with ball and in the team category.
 In August, she competed at the Commonwealth Games in Birmingham where she won gold in teams along Carmel Kallemaa and Tatiana Cocsanova as well as silver with ball.
 A month later Shahbazian was selected for the World Championships in Sofia where she ended 35th in the All-Around, 35th with hoop, 30th with ball and 38th with clubs.

 In 2024, together with Jana Alemam, Eva Cao, Tatiana Cocsanova, Carmel Kallemaa and Kate Vetricean, she won silver medal in team competition at the 2024 Pacific Rim Championships in Cali, Colombia.
 She also won bronze medals in Hoop, Clubs and Ribbon finals.
 Later that year, she won bronze medal in team competition with Kallemaa and Cocsanova at the 2024 Pan American Championships in Guatemala City, Guatemala.

 In 2025, she won bronze medal in team competition alongside Pin Rong Lee and Carmel Kallemaa at the 2025 Pan American Championships in Asunción, Paraguay.Team She took 8th place in Hoop, 5th in Ball and Clubs and 6th in Ribbon finals.
 On July 17–19, she represented Canada at the 2025 Summer Universiade in Essen, Germany, and took 26th place in all-around.
 Later that month, she competed in the World Cup Challenge Cluj-Napoca and finished 33rd in the all-around.
+In August, she represented Canada at the 2025 World Championships in Rio de Janeiro, Brazil.
+She ended on 41st place in all-around qualifications.

+In February 2026 she participated to the international tournament Miss Valentine in Tartu, finishing 17th in the all-around.
+She also took part to the Marbella Grand Prix in March, placing 22nd all-around.
+In April she competed in the Thiais Grand Prix and finished 19th in the all-around.
+In June, she took 5th place in all-around at the 2026 Pan American Championships in Rio de Janeiro, qualifying for hoop, clubs and ribbon finals; she then placed 6th, 4th and 7th respectively.
+She competed at the World Challenge Cup in Cluj-Napoca and finished 30th in the all-around, with hoop being her best score (12th).
+In July, she then participated to the Milan World Cup and placed 57th all-around.
+She was supposed to participate to the 2026 World Championships in Frankfurt am Main, but she withdrew due to an injury.